javimosch/debug-frontend/README.md

 *   **Lightweight and dependency-free:** Pure JavaScript, no external libraries needed.
 *   **Namespace-based logging:** Enable and disable logs for specific parts of your application.
+*   **Automatic Console Overriding:** Automatically overrides the native `console` methods to provide namespaced logging out of the box.
 *   **Runtime UI:** A built-in UI to control debug namespaces at runtime, triggered by a keyboard shortcut (Shift+D+Enter) or by calling `console.configure()`.
 *   **localStorage control:** Control debug logs from the browser's developer console.
 *   **Color-coded output:** Namespaces are automatically assigned colors for easy identification.